BayAreaMetro/zoning/README.md

 ###Intro

-Use this repo to produce a CSV with a generic zoning code assigned to every parcel in the SF Bay Area in 2010.
+Produce a CSV with a generic zoning code assigned to every parcel in the SF Bay Area in 2010.

 ###Requirements